zzArchive-if-05-01-A-fall-2019/assignment-4-system-calls-LukasHain/README.md

 # Assignment 2: System Calls
 ## Objective
-The goal of this week's assignment
+The goal of this week's assignment is to make you familiar with the Unix form of documentation of system calls via `man`pages.

 ## Required Tasks
 ### System Calls Understanding